-The Texas state legislature enacted a bill in 2019 affecting anyone eligible to work in a public school.
+In 2019, the Texas state legislature enacted a bill affecting who is eligible to work in a public school.
 The registry was created to identify individuals who are not eligible for hire in Texas public schools based on misconduct or criminal history.
 You can read more about the bill here.

-Swing Education is required by law to check the names of all Swing Subs against the Texas Do Not Hire (DNH) registry on a regular basis.
+As required by law, Swing Education checks the names of all Swing Subs against the Texas Do Not Hire (DNH) registry.
 Individuals whose names are found on the registry will have their Swing Education accounts deactivated.

-You will receive an email from us with a link to an online consent form where you’ll give us your written permission to check your name against the private Texas Education Agency (TEA) registry.
+You will receive an email from Swing with a link to an online consent form.
+There, you’ll give us your written permission to check your name against the private Texas Education Agency (TEA) registry.

 Is the consent form mandatory?

 Yes; you must give written consent to Swing Education before we can check your name against the private TEA registry.